 Routing

-• a few notes about SEO redirection
+• discuss SEO and redirection

 Route Collection